jvanstraten/fletcher_streams/README.md

 In both cases, the descendent domains of the child types are not merged together, and become descendents of the domain their roots were merged into.

-If a child type is reversed (by means of a caret prefix), the $r$ flag for all its streams is inverted.

 If the bundle operator has zero types as its input, it returns a null river, consisting only of root domain $X_\varnothing$, defined as